Komrod/captn/README.md

 - Remote server with SSH access
 - Installed SSH keys to autoconnect

 It's pretty standard for Linux.
-On windows, you can install GIT bash that will provide GIT commands and Bash commands when you launch a Bash console.
+On windows, you can install GIT bash that will provide GIT commands and Bash shell when you launch a Bash console.

 There is many ways to configure captn and deploy your project on the server.

 Regular features include:
-- Verify commit id from GIT on client
+- Verify commit id with GIT server on client
 - Ask for commit id to deploy
 - Clone and verify site on client machine
 - archive on remote server
 - Deploy on remote from the GIT server
 - Build a package on client machine
-- Deplot package on remote server
+- Deploy package on remote server
+- Log everything
+- Stop script on critical error

 Different approach on how to deploy from a developper client machine :